pariveshthulung/EduPro-e-learning/README.md

-# Comming soon stay tune for more Peace out !!!
+# Coming soon stay tune for more Peace out !!!